Substance Use Prevalence in the Military

 - Help support participants “in times of pain and trouble”

 - Provide an environment where participants are able to grow in healthy ways

 - Give recovering addicts the ability to learn beneficial social skills

 - Persuade participants to take positive action with the help of peer reinforcement

-Together, these benefits of group therapy help stabilize the recovering addict as he or she works to overcome the substance being abused.
+Together, these benefits of group therapy help stabilize the recovering addict as he or she works to overcome the substance being used.

 In some cases, medications are used to help enhance the therapeutic process.
 The exact substance prescribed varies largely on the type of addiction.

 For instance, with an opioid addiction, the NIDA says that methadone, buprenorphine, and naltrexone can all potentially help.
-However, if alcohol is being misused or abused, a few commonly prescribed medications include naltrexone, acamprosate, disulfiram (Antabuse), and topiramate.
+However, if alcohol is being misused or used, a few commonly prescribed medications include naltrexone, acamprosate, disulfiram (Antuse), and topiramate.

 The VA offers a number of programs and services designed to help service members overcome alcohol, tobacco, and other drugs, as well as any other mental health issues sustained after serving in the Armed Forces.